JMC Teshun: Specifications

-The Teshun is powered by a range of engine options: a 2.8 liter turbo diesel engine producing 108 hp and a 4G69S4N 2.4 liter inline-4 gasoline engine producing 136 hp.
+The Teshun is powered by a range of engine options: a 2.8-liter turbodiesel engine producing 108 hp, or a 4G69S4N 2.4-liter inline-4 gasoline engine producing 136 hp.
 Both engines are mated to a 5-speed manual gearbox.
 The JMC Teshun is available in 3-seater, 6- to 8-seater, 10-seater, and 14- to 15-seater models matching with a selection of low, middle, and tall roof options.

 2020 facelift

 A facelift of the Teshun was launched in 2020, featuring a slightly redesigned front bumper.
-The updated model range also features an additional 9-seater layout and engines that meet both National V and National VI emissions standards, with the engine being a 2.8 liter turbo diesel engine producing 116 hp and 285N·m mated to a 5-speed manual gearbox.
+The updated model range also features an additional 9-seater layout and engines that meet both National V and National VI emissions standards, with the engine being a 2.8-liter turbo diesel engine producing 116 hp and 285 Nm mated to a 5-speed manual gearbox.